Our current priority:

 -Julie Wukelic, CEO

-Spokane Valley Fire Dept.
+Spokane Fire Dept.

 -Jamie McIntyre, Community Risk Reduction Manager